gecko built for life among tangled forest bark

 Habitat

-Native forests, particularly beech and podocarp forests, as well as scrublands and regenerating bush.
-Prefers habitats with plenty of trees and shrubs for climbing, and rough bark for hiding.
-Often found in the canopy, but also on tree trunks and on the ground.
+Native forests, particularly beech and podocarp forests, scrublands, and regenerating bush.
+Prefers habitats with trees for climbing and rough bark for hiding.

 Range

-Found throughout the North and South Islands, Stewart Island, and many offshore islands.
-One of the most widespread and common geckos in New Zealand, found in native forests from sea level to the alpine zone.
+Found throughout North and South Islands, Stewart Island, and many offshore islands.
+One of most widespread geckos in New Zealand native forests.

 Endemism